Helsinki-NLP/OpusFilter/docs/functions/downloading_and_selecting_data.md

 * `input`: input file
 * `outputs`: a list of output files
 * `separator`: a string separator in the input file
+* `columns`: a list of column indices to extract; the number of indices must match the number of output files (optional)

 Can be used to split e.g. Moses-style (` ||| `) or tab-separated parallel text files into parts.

+If `columns` is specified, only those columns from the input file will be extracted and written to the corresponding output files.
+Columns not listed will be ignored.
+If not specified, all columns will be used in order.

 ## write